 A History of Caring for the Earth

 Respect for the earth is a basic practice in the Deer Park Community.
-This project joins a long list of environmental initiatives in place at the practice center.
-Some of our active effect are:
+This project joins a long list of environmental initiatives in place at the practice center including:

-Three arrays of solar panels have been providing as much as 90% of our electricity needs for the past several years.
+Solar Power: Solar panels have been providing as much as 90% of our electricity needs for the past several years.
 These panels will provide the energy needed in the new buildings as well as continue to power the older structures.
-We also use solar power to charge golf carts, which are used for the majority of transportation purposes at the practice center.